 A popular destination for transfer students

 The University of Tampa is a medium-sized private university that provides a smooth transition for transfer students.
 Over 20% of UT’s incoming students each year are transfers.
-For the past five years, Phi Theta Kappa has named UT to the College Transfer Honor Roll, which identifies the top 60 universities that create dynamic pathways to support transfer students.
+For the past five years, Phi Theta Kappa has named the University on the College Transfer Honor Roll, which identifies the top 60 universities creating dynamic pathways to support transfer students.
 Additionally, UT provides robust transfer scholarships and need-based aid to qualified students.

 A model university for a global society

-The University of Tampa is a medium-sized, liberal arts, private university that provides its students exceptional comprehensive learning experiences in a global context.
+The University of Tampa provides its students exceptional comprehensive learning experiences in a global context.
 Committed to supporting every student’s development and success, UT recruits faculty of the highest credentials and creates a supportive community both on campus and within the city of Tampa.

-With 10,500 students from all 50 United States and over 130 countries, the University of Tampa is a global community perfect for students who value diversity and culture.
-Despite its medium size, UT keeps its classrooms small—average class size is 22, student to faculty ratio is 18:1—helping assure students develop meaningful relationships with their peers and faculty.
+With 10,566 students from all 50 United States and most of the world's countries, the University is a global community perfect for students who value diversity and culture.
+Despite its medium size, UT keeps its classrooms small with an average class size of 21 and a student-faculty ratio of 17:1, helping assure students develop meaningful relationships with their peers and faculty.

 Students can pick from over 200 areas of study, and nearly all programs are direct admit.
-For the UT’s most talent students, the Honors Program offers extended opportunities for instruction, research, seminars, and the chance to represent UT at renowned University of Oxford for a semester.
+For UT’s most talented students, the Honors Program offers extensive opportunities for instruction, research, seminars, and the chance to represent UT at renowned University of Oxford for a semester.

 The University of Tampa is fully accredited as an institution, and its programs are individually accredited by the National Association of Schools of Music, the Commission on Collegiate Nursing Education, Forensic Science Education Programs Accreditation Commission, and the prestigious Association to Advance Collegiate Schools of Business.
-UT is also a member of the invitation-only Coalition for College, representing the top five percent of colleges and universities in the United States.
+The University is also a member of the invitation-only Coalition for College, representing the top 5% of colleges and universities in the United States.

 Tampa Bay is one of the nation’s fastest growing metropolitan areas, leading to significant job growth and opportunity.
-In 2021, Forbes ranked Tampa as the number one up-and-coming technology hub in the entire nation.
-With Tampa’s year-round warm climate, dynamic culture offerings, and championship sports record, it’s easy to see why so many people have come to call Tampa home.
+In 2021, Forbes ranked Tampa as the number one up-and-coming technology hub in the nation.
+With Tampa’s year-round warm climate, dynamic culture offerings, and championship sports records, it’s easy to see why so many people call Tampa home.

-Right across from campus is the Tampa Riverwalk, a 2.6-mile waterfront path that connects to Bayshore Boulevard, the world’s longest continuous sidewalk at 4.5 miles of uninterrupted pavement perfect for biking, running, walking, or rollerblading.
+Right across from campus is the Tampa Riverwalk, over two miles of waterfront path that connects to Bayshore Boulevard, the world’s longest continuous sidewalk at 4.5 miles of uninterrupted pavement perfect for biking, running, walking, or rollerblading.
 Along the Riverwalk students can sightsee and enjoy some of Tampa’s best cultural offerings including the Tampa Art Museum, Straz Performing Art Center, Tampa Theatre, Tampa Bay History Center, and Florida Aquarium.
 Historic neighborhoods close to downtown include Ybor City and Hyde Park, perfect for a day of shopping or a good meal.

-Last but not least, the University is just over an hour away from Disney World, Universal, and Sea World.
+Last but not least, UT is just over an hour away from Disney World, Universal Studios, and Sea World.
 Thrill seekers can even enjoy a more local option with Busch Gardens or Adventure Island.
 Those looking for a more laidback day can drive east to hit some of the best beaches in the country along Florida’s beach Gulf Coast.

 The Vaughn Center serves as the hub of student life.
-Vaughn residents have great access to the building’s food courts, recreational areas, a theater, student office space, the Barnes & Noble campus store and a ninth-floor conference center with incredible views of Tampa Bay.
+Vaughn residents have great access to the building’s food courts, recreational areas, a theater, student office space, the Barnes & Noble campus store, and a conference center with incredible views of Tampa Bay.
 Morsani Hall offers state-of-the-art amenities and eight separate dining venues.
 Other outstanding facilities and resources include the Sykes College of Business, Ferman Center for the Arts, Graduate and Health Studies Building, Reeves Theater, 1,000-seat Falk Theatre, R.K.
 Bailey Art Studios, Sykes Chapel and Center for Faith and Values, and a waterfront Marine Science Field Station complete with research vessels.
 The Martinez Athletics Center, Naimoli Family Softball Complex, and Naimoli Family Athletics and Intramural Complex represent some of the best athletics facilities in the country.
-Students also enjoy a 21st-century fitness center that will boast a new two-story aquatic center complete with a lap pool and hot tub in 2022.
+Students also enjoy a 21st-century fitness center that boasts a new two-story aquatic center complete with a lap pool and hot tub.